 - Juice from ½ of a medium lemon

-- ½ tsp cayenne pepper See Note
+- ½ teaspoon cayenne pepper See Note

 - Sea salt and black pepper to taste

-- In a large soup pot, heat 2 tbsp (30 ml) vegetable broth on medium-high heat.
+- In a large soup pot, heat 2 tablespoon (30 ml) vegetable broth on medium-high heat.
 Add the Brussels sprouts and cook for 5 minutes, stir occasionally.
 Add the cauliflower and cook for 5 more minutes, stirring occasionally.
 Add the ginger and garlic and stir.
 Cook for 2 minutes.
 Add the broth and water, stir well and bring to a boil.
 Add the peas and cook for 15 minutes, or until the cauliflower is fork tender.
 Add the parsley, basil, lemon juice, cayenne pepper, salt and pepper and cook for 2 to 3 minutes.
 Blend with an immersion blender or use a stand-up blender, until smooth and creamy.
 There will be some specks of the parsley, which makes it even prettier to look at.